ozielrsdev/in.orbit---Backend/README.md

-# NLW Pocket: JavaScript (back-end Node.js)

-Esse repositório contém o código desenvolvido durante o evento "NLW Pocket: JavaScript" da Rocketseat.
+# Projeto desenvolvido durante as aulas do NLW - Pocket da Rocketseat